 population attributable r.
 The proportion of cases of a disease that result from exposure to a specific risk factor.

 relative r.
 In epidemiological studies, the relative amount of disease occurring in different populations; the ratio of incidence rate in the exposed group to that in the unexposed group.
 SEE: odds ratio.

 sibling r.
-The probability that a brother or sister of a person with a disease will also contract the disease contrasted with ...
+The probability that a brother or sister of a person with a disease will ...